rhdtownsend/gyre/doc/source/user-guide/understanding-grids/spatial-grids.rst

-points :math:`N` in this grid, while the grid's resolution --- i.e., the spacing between adjacent points --- impacts both the accuracy of solutions, and in the case of the :program:`gyre` frontend, the number of solutions that can be found number.
+points :math:`N` in this grid, while the grid's resolution --- i.e., the spacing between adjacent points --- impacts both the accuracy of solutions, and in the case of the :program:`gyre` frontend, the number of solutions that can be found.
 (The :ref:`numerical-limits` section discusses these behaviors in the context of the stretched string BVP).